Harley-Davidson WLA: Other military motorcycles

 Harley-Davidson provided motorcycles to the Army during World War I and for earlier excursions against Mexican revolutionaries such as Pancho Villa.

 During World War II, the Army produced a specification for a motorcycle much like the BMWs used by German forces.
 That meant shaft drive, a boxer engine, and several other features that made the BMWs exceptionally reliable and low-maintenance machines.
-Harley-Davidson produced the XA based closely on the BMW.
+Harley-Davidson produced the XA based closely on the BMW R71.
 About 1,000 were produced.
 Due to its new features and low production, the XA was expensive, and by that time it was clear that the Jeep was the Army's general purpose vehicle of choice; the less advanced but cheaper WLA was considered sufficient for its limited roles.

 Other motorcycles produced by HD for World War II included US Army and Canadian versions of the Big Twin EL family, the ELA and ELC, as well as an Army version of the U, the UA.
 There was also an experimental three-wheeler TA with a 69 ci EL-motor.

 These were produced mainly for "home front" use, and not in very large numbers.
 Consequently, they are very rare today.

-Indian, Harley-Davidson's major competitor at the time, also produced some war-time models, such as the Indian 640, Indian CAV/340, Indian 741, and a longitudinal V-twin shaft-drive model, the Indian 841.
+Indian, Harley-Davidson's major competitor at the time, also produced some war-time models, such as the Indian 640, Indian Chief (CAV/340/344/345), Indian 741, and a longitudinal V-twin shaft-drive model, the Indian 841.

 Harley-Davidson would later produce the MT350E, after acquiring the British Armstrong company in 1987.
 These were dual-sport machines, capable of both on-road and off-road service, powered by 350 cc Rotax engines.
 The MT350E was a redesign of the 500 cc Armstrong MT500, which reduced weight, added an electric start, and upgraded pollution standards.
 The MT500 began as the Italian SWM XN Tornado, which Armstrong acquired the rights to in 1984 when SWM liquidated, and then modified for military use with assistance from CCM.
 The MT350E mostly saw British and Canadian service, and some are still in use.